Are you that person who floods your connections' news feeds with photos of your cat on social media?

 If so, you're not alone!
 Many pet parents overshare pictures of their fur babies—it's hard not to.
 Luckily, you can update your family and friends on your cat's antics without overwhelming them: create a social media account just for your cat!

 Here are a few social media tips to jump-start your cat's online profile:

 First, decide on which social media sites you want to create a profile.
 Facebook, Instagram, Twitter, YouTube and Snapchat are all popular platforms.
 Facebook is a user-friendly option where you easily can share photos, videos, and links.
-You can do similar things on Twitter, but the interface and interaction are quite different, and you're limited to 140 characters per post.
-Instagram is a favorite of many pet owners because it's all photos and videos.
+You can do similar things on Twitter, but the interface and interaction are quite different, and you're limited to 280 characters per post.
+Instagram is a favourite of many pet owners because it's all photos and videos.
 On Snapchat, you also share photos and videos, but they are only live for up to 24 hours.
 YouTube is another popular platform because of the success of cat videos.
 If your cat is unique in some way, or you are creative and can make her stand out, YouTube is a great channel for your cat.
 People will spend hours watching funny cat videos, and chances are your cat could be one of them.

 You don't have to limit yourself to just one social media site, either.
 For example, Lil Bub, a sweet cat who shot to fame because of her unique physical features, has Facebook and Twitter accounts as well as her own website.